gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "Because you expect something to come to it?"
 Erileine said.
 She blushed under the sudden weight of three pairs of adult eyes.
 "Sorry," she muttered.
-"I just thought..."
+"I just thought…"

 Thomas beamed.
 "You *do* pick bright ones, don't you?
 One day I shall have to ask you how you find them.
 My apprentices have all been a great disappointment."

 "Hold the reins a moment," the captain interrupted.
 "It must have taken years to build that thing!
 Do you think someone's been planning this for that long?"

 Thomas shrugged.
 "Who can say?
 A closer look might give us some answers."

 The captain frowned.
 "I could send one of the condors."